 When a title IV financial aid recipient withdraws from all classes, the percentage of the period completed, based on class days will be calculated.
 The federal government mandates that students who withdraw may only keep the financial aid they have earned up until the time of withdrawal.

 Note: These regulations apply only to full withdrawals.
 All partial withdrawals are refunded by the percentages designated.

-All State Financial Aid is recalculated through the end of the 4th week of classes.
-If a student drops below 12 hours they may lose their entire award.
+All state financial aid is recalculated through the end of the fourth week of classes.
+If a student drops below 12 hours, they may lose their entire award.
 The student will be billed for any lost aid amount.

-- You must complete a drop card in the Registrar’s Office to formally withdraw from a course.
+- You may drop one or more classes online during the first week.
+After the 100% refund period, though, you must complete a drop card in the Registrar’s Office to formally withdraw from a course.
 Otherwise, you may receive a failing grade in the course for non-attendance.

 Excess disbursements are refunded in one of two ways:

 All checks will be printed at Purdue West Lafayette and mailed directly to the student’s address on record.

 This is the safest and quickest way to have your excess funds deposited.
 They are put directly into the U.S. checking or savings account that you designate.
 An e-mail notice will be sent indicating that a direct deposit of your excess funds has been made.

 Note: Students who receive Title IV financial aid and do not attend classes for which they are enrolled will be responsible for repayment of their financial aid.

 Unless a parent designates that Parent PLUS loans should be refunded to the student, excess disbursements of Parent PLUS loans are refunded in one of two ways: